daytonaio/enterprise-demo/README.md

 You will need the next 3 values:

 * `URL` - domain name you have set in your DNS provider and pointing to IP address of the machine where you are deploying Daytona
+* `IDP` - name of identity provider to use (available are: github, gitlab and bitbucket)
 * `IDP_ID` - client ID you get from your identity provider as stated in [Requirements](#requirements)
 * `IDP_SECRET` - client secret you get from your identity provider as stated in [Requirements](#requirements) ̨̨̨